lengfeld/subpatch/README.internal.md

 Recheck that ".gitignore" is not used on "subpatch add/update"

-Add plumbing command for scripting
+Add plumbing command (not procelain commands (https://stackoverflow.com/a/6976506) for scripting
 - get toplevel of superproject
 - get type of superproject
 - get current path of subproject if any!
-- get state of subproject, e.g. populated, all-paches-appleyed (yes-no)
+- get state of subproject, e.g. populated, all-paches-appleyed (yes-no) like `status` but for plumbing

 Add "build-system" agnostic to learnings or requirements (not like kas or west)